 Windsurfing and kiteboarding are popular in Avon, especially at a spot known as The Haulover, also known as Canadian Hole.

 Bald Head Island

-You could easily spend a weekend, week, or the rest of your life on Bald Head Island.
-When you get tired of lazying around the house, grab your golf cart and check out Old Baldy, North Carolina’s oldest standing lighthouse.
+You could easily spend a weekend, a week, or the rest of your life on Bald Head Island.
+It’s one of the best small towns in North Carolina for all travelers.

 Or you can explore one of the many nature trails, including Kent Mitchell, on the island.

 The wild horses of the Rachel Carson Reserve were the main reason we first stopped by Beaufort, and we were hooked on the town.
 You can also come here for the North Carolina Maritime Museum or just stare at the boats and water after parking on Front Street.

 Also, don’t forget to grab some grub at Beaufort Grocery CO and Moonrakers.

 Right at the southeast edge of the state is Calabash, which you may know for its signature style of preparing seafood.
 When you’re not eating all the fresh fish and other sea creatures they offer, head to nearby Sunset Beach or Bird Island for more coastal fun.